formly-js/angular-formly/README.md

 >The password field allows password input, it uses an input with `type='password'`.
 ##### default (string, optional)

+##### trimWhitespace (boolean, optional)
+Unlike other formly fields, which use Angular's default setting to trim leading and trailing whitespace, the password field captures whitespace.
+You can override this by setting `trimWhitespace` to `true`.

 _Example password field_
 ```json
 	{